 - Inclines: There’s a whole host of reasons why incline training has become so popular.
 It boosts metabolism, tones your leg muscles, works out your heart and much more.
 NordicTrack is leading the way with its innovative Incline Trainers, plus they’ve included automated ramps on treadmills in each of their series.
 Even the NordicTrack Platinum Desk Treadmill has a 10% incline.

-- Tracks: The Commercial Series treadmills have extra-wide tracks (22? wide x 60? long) made from especially high-quality material to promote quiet operation and minimize maintenance needs.
+- Tracks: The Commercial Series treadmills have extra-wide tracks of 22 inches wide and 60 inches long, made from especially high-quality material to promote quiet operation and minimize maintenance needs.
 These and the T Series treadmills also have off/on cushioning to let you simulate outdoor training or exercise with superior joint protection.

 What We Don’t Like: